timdiels/soylent-recipes/docs/developer_documentation.rst

   nutrition (all nutrient values equal) as 10 units of `food2`, their distance is 0.

-- Nutrient differences are weighted: (from largest to smallest weight):

-  - nutrients with a min and/or max constraint
-  - nutrients appearing in minimize

-  Not being in range of `[min, max]` leads to a recipe being rejected, making these nutrients important to have more weight; such that foods are more quickly considered different enough to warrant trying each of them.
-  Nutrients appearing in minimize can't cause a food to be rejected; those nutrients should be avoided, but we haven't yet determined when they actually become harmful (no max).

 - Nutrient values are interpreted relative to the nutrition target:

   - If nutrient has a min and max constraint: ``/= avg(min, max)``
   - If nutrient has only a min: ``/= min``
   - If nutrient has only a max: ``/= max``
-  - If nutrient only appears in minimize: normalise values to lie in range of ``[0, weight]``.
-(TODO minimize weights should sum to 1 and be >0)

   E.g. if `nutrient1` has a pseudo target of 1 and `nutrient2` has a pseudo target of 10, a difference of 1 in `nutrient1` will count 10 times as much as